 Universal Analytics previously tracked a number of site performance metrics such as site speed.
 These will no longer be available in GA4, and there are no comparable substitutes.
 Unless Google brings this feature back to GA4 in the future, all website performance benchmarks will have to be assessed and reported on in Lighthouse or a similar service.

-Medium is measured by User
+Traffic Channels are measured by User

 As an example, a user might hear of your website for the first time from a radio ad that mentions your website address, so they type that address in their browser and visit your site directly.
 Later, that same user can’t remember your website address but they can remember your business name, so they do a search for your business and click on the search result that leads to your website.